-Priority Issue KPAs Problem Statement Strategic Measur es Target Time frame Projects per KPA Budge Statement Objectives Baseline Indicator frame GIS of land use is still a major problem as there are continuous and uncoordinated settlement which ensure appropriate levels of municipal services within There is a GIS policy GIS Strategy GIS Strategy with three (3) years implementation plan Implementation of the GIS Strategy R5m Human Settlements affect provision of services.
-The occupation of these 95% of land which is under the the areas.
-Fast-tracking the formalization of Township Establishment Outdated Housing Chapter which excludes new wards Housing Chapter Workable Housing Chapter to address all wards housing needs Reviewal of Housing Chapter R5m Business Licensing custodianship of Traditional Leaders, has permission to occupy (PTO) which does not give full ownership.
-This form of ownership affects revenue collection and makes planning difficult as there create a lot of urban sprawl. housing allocations becomes difficult as beneficiaries are located far from the service areas. and implementation of Integrated Human Settlements will address security of tenure (Title Deeds), implementation of property rate and revenue collection.
+Priority Issue KPAs Problem Strategic Measur es Target Time Projects per KPA Budget Statement Objectives Baseline Indicator frame remainder of 95% controlled by the Traditional Authorities.
+Control of land use is still a resources between all the wards within the Municipal area to ensure poor revenue based within the municipality nodes should have full title deed Implementation of Land Tenure Business Plan Implementation of the Land Use Management By-Law GIS major problem as there are continuous and uncoordinated settlement which affect provision of appropriate levels of municipal services within the areas.
+There is a GIS policy GIS Strategy GIS Strategy with three (3) years implementation plan Implementation of the GIS Strategy R5m Human Settlements services.
+The occupation of these 95% of land which is under the custodianship of Fast-tracking the formalization of Township Establishment and Outdated Housing Chapter which excludes new wards Housing Chapter Workable Housing Chapter to address all wards housing needs Reviewal of Housing Chapter R1m Business Licensing Traditional Leaders, has permission to occupy (PTO) which does not give full ownership.
+This form of ownership affects revenue collection and makes planning difficult as there create a lot of urban sprawl. housing allocations becomes implementation of Integrated Human Settlements will address security of tenure (Title Deeds), implementation of property rate and revenue collection.
 Illegal Business Operation 45% of Businesses are licensed All businesses operating within the municipality to be licensed Implementation of the Informal Business Trading By-law R10m

-KPA: Sp atial Rationale Goal: To establish n economical, socially, en vironmentally su ustainable integra ted human settle ements aroun d Bushbuckr dge Municipality Priority Issue KPAs Problem Statement asures Target Time frame Projects per KPA Budget Otatement Objectives Baseline Indicator 7 Trance Most businesses that operates within the municipality still operates without licensing and impact negatively to revenue collection.
+KPA: Spatial Rationale Goal: sustainable economic growth and job creation Priority Issue KPAs Problem Strategic Mea asures Target Time Projects per KPA Budget Statement Objectives Baseline Indicator frame difficult as beneficiaries are located far from the service areas.
+Most businesses that operates within the municipality still operates without licensing and impact negatively to revenue collection.